roshinigubba/bash_project/README.md

 ## Requirements

--Operating System: Linux-based systems are recommended.
+- Operating System: Linux-based systems are recommended.
--Dependencies:
+- Dependencies:
--tmux for terminal multiplexing
+    - tmux for terminal multiplexing
--df for disk space information
+    - df for disk space information
--bash or zsh for scripting
+    - bash or zsh for scripting

 ## Recommended Modules and Tools